ashutoshvarma/UMIPs/UMIPs/umip_add_R3-APR21_and_R3-MAY21_price_identifiers.md

 The DVM should support price requests for the R3-APR21/RAI and R3-MAY21/RAI price indices.

-The DVM should support requests for a price that resolves to either the median monthly RAI annualised redemptionRate coefficient or a 2-hour Time-Weighted Average Price (TWAP) on the highest volume Uniswap RAI/R3 pool.
+The DVM should support requests for a price that resolves to either the median monthly RAI annualized redemptionRate coefficient or a 2-hour Time-Weighted Average Price (TWAP) on the highest volume Uniswap RAI/R3 pool.
-The price resolution method to use will depend on the the timestamp the price request was made at.
+The price resolution method to use will depend on the timestamp the price request was made at.

 For a price request made at or after the expiry timestamp, the price will be resolved with the RAI annualized redemption rate coefficient calculation defined as per R3 token Technical Specification.

-For a price request made before expiry timestamp, the price will be resolved to a 2-hour TWAP for the Uniswap price of the listed synthetic token in RAI.
+For a price request made before the expiry timestamp, the price will be resolved to a 2-hour TWAP for the Uniswap price of the listed synthetic token in RAI.

 ## R3-APR21/RAI